okogosov/Forest/README.md

 It is only 2 commands - var and array & NotationTransformations.
 These requirements are realized in project Forest without AI and with additional details.

+08/06/2025

+Project Parser - is is the simplified version of Parser from Forest with detailed explanations